Alumni

 With a passion for environmentalism, inspired by her grandfather’s legal background, and while pursuing a MA in Environmental Policy at Pace University, Isabelle decided to pursue law school.
 “I decided to initially pursue a MA in Environmental Policy so that I could have a comprehensive understanding of environmental issues from a policy perspective.
 During these studies, I found myself more and more interested in the law and I wanted to learn how I could use the law to positively impact the environmental field and help people in my community.
 My graduate degree from Pace University provided me with a critical foundation to then build my legal skills and knowledge upon and sharpen my environmental focus, specifically in food, agriculture, and land use law.”

-During the spring semester of her 2L year, Isabelle participated in the Food and Farm Business Law Clinic and is continuing with it this semester.
-“The Clinic has expanded my knowledge and taught me concrete skills; it has provided me invaluable "real world" lawyering experience.
-It has been very rewarding to participate in pro bono work, directly help clients with their needs, and have a positive impact in the food, agriculture, and land use law spaces.
-I feel very grateful to be a part of this Clinic.”
+During the spring semester of her 2L year, Isabelle participated in the Food and Farm Business Law Clinic and continued with it as a 3L.
+“The Clinic expanded my knowledge and taught me concrete skills; it provided me invaluable "real world" lawyering experience.
+It was very rewarding to participate in pro bono work, directly help clients with their needs, and have a positive impact in the food, agriculture, and land use law spaces.
+I feel very grateful to have been part of this Clinic.”
+During her 3L year, Isabelle set a goal to help people in her community, promote smart land use practices, and help to preserve and bolster agricultural spaces and communities throughout the state.